ome/omero-figure/_posts/2015-11-06-try-new-roi-features-on-the-demo-app.markdown

 ---
 layout: post
-title:  "Try the latest ROI features on the demo app"
+title:  "Try new ROI features on the demo app"
-date:   2015-11-02
+date:   2015-11-06
 ---

 As you may have heard, we are currently adding ROI support to OMERO.figure, allowing